-58.285G Ideology and Education 1 S1 or S2 L2
+58,285G Ideology and Education 1

 Education, both in the sense of an institutionalized process concerned with socialization (schooling), and in the sense of the transmission of knowledge within a society, is closely interrelated with the issue of ideology.
 Theories of ideology from Marx to the present; and the promulgation of ideology through institutions, theory and lived experience, with specific emphasis on schooling.